Ika1009/Food-Scan-Genius-Backend/README.md

 ## 🍓 Why Food Scan Genius?

 **3.5 Million Product SKUs** from around the world reside in our database.
 Our edge is the combination of public and private datasets, ensuring unmatched accuracy and reliability.
-Our mission is to give you not just allergen information, but an all-rounded view into your food choices.
+Our mission is to give you not just allergen information, but an all-around view into your food choices.

 ## 🍍 Core Features